Factbox: JPMorgan's physical commodity trading

-(Reuters) - Swiss trader Mercuria has become the front-runner to buy the physical commodities unit of JPMorgan Chase & Co (JPM.N), one of the most powerful oil and metals desks on Wall Street, two sources told Reuters.

-The terms are yet to be agreed and the details of what assets would be included are not known, but a deal would catapult Mercuria into the top tier of trading houses with Glencore Xstrata (GLEN.L), Vitol and Trafigura TRAFGF.UL.

-JPMorgan’s multi-billion dollar push to become Wall Street’s biggest commodities trader began in 2008 with the purchase of Bear Stearns and peaked with the $1.6 billion deal to buy RBS Sempra’s global oil and metals business in 2010.
+NEW YORK (Reuters) - JPMorgan Chase & Co. has expanded into the physical commodity markets aggressively over the past five years, first with the purchase of Bear Stearns in 2008 and most significantly with a $1.7 billion deal to buy RBS Sempra’s global oil and metals business in 2010.

+On Friday the bank - which had become Wall Street’s biggest trader in commodities - announced that it was putting the physical trading operations up for sale, quitting the business after months of intensifying pressure.

 The following are a selection of JPMorgan’s physical trading assets and operations: